Rooms in Shared Community Houses

 · Law, financial management and business development

-There are currently no bedrooms open in Polaris.
+There are currently no rooms available in the Farmhouse.

 We have one more building site available.
 We are seeking new members who would like to build a home on the land.